 The group is part of national CAMRA, with a membership of over 192,000 and which has been going strong since 1971.

 Social events and meetings are regularly held with enjoyable walkabouts, town and city trails, while visits to beer festivals and breweries all appear from time to time within the calendar.
+Check out the Events and Branch Diary for new Events

 Join us – it can be Fun.

-CONGRATULATIONS on reaching the Final 4 of the POTY 2018
+CONGRATULATIONS on winning the National POTY 2018

 A true community pub in the heart of the village, the Wonston Arms serves four real ales from local breweries plus 160 gins.
 It opens on Mondays for darts matches, a fish and chip van visits Tuesdays, curries are delivered Fridays and a fishmonger visits on Thursdays.
 Folk music takes place on the second and fourth Wednesdays of the month and it is also home to regular jazz sessions, quizzes, and a photography club.
 The pub has been named Branch Pub of the Year three years running, and has a focus on raising money for charity.